FIZ Karlsruhe – Leibniz‐Institut für Informationsinfrastruktur GmbH

 2. President & CEO and Senior Management (PCGC; art.
 4.2.1)

 The company has a President & CEO who is authorized to act as the company’s sole representative.
 This corresponds to the provisions of art.
 16, para.
 1 of the Articles of Association according to which the company may be represented by one or more CEOs.
 The President & CEO is supported by the Management Council and the Senior Management Team.
-Members of the Management Council are the Senior Vice President IT, Development and Applied Research who is also Prokurist (authorized signatory) and the Vice President Administration.
+Members of the Management Council are the Senior Vice President IT, Development and Applied Research who is also Prokurist (authorized signatory) and the Vice President Administration, who also was granted Prokura (power of attorney) in 2017.
 Members of the Senior Management Team are the Vice Presidents and the heads of the subdivisions.
-As a rule, strategically significant business transactions, or those involving legal or financial obligations, are jointly signed by the President & CEO and either the Prokurist or the responsible member of the Senior Management Team (dual control principle).
+As a rule, strategically significant business transactions, or those involving legal or financial obligations, are jointly signed by the President & CEO and either one of the Prokurists or the responsible member of the Senior Management Team (dual control principle).
 This arrangement has proven successful in our business operations.

 3. Composition of the Supervisory Board (PCGC; art.
 5.2.1. and 5.2.2.)

 The members of the Supervisory Board are appointed by the shareholders or the Shareholder’s Meeting respectively according to art.
 12 (2) of the Articles of Association.
-The new members of the Supervisory Board were appointed at the end of 2013 and at the beginning of 2014.
 Two of the ten board members are women.
 There is no age limit for Supervisory Board members stipulated in the Articles of Association.